Andrii-Sukhanov-1/SeaBattle/README.md

 # SeaBattle
-Modularisation and abstraction of the game logic; still in process.
+Modularisation and abstraction of the game logic; bug fixing; still in process.